daily-demos/daily-android-demo/CONTRIBUTING.md

 _Bug reports_

-Before creating a new bug report, please do two things:

-1. If you want to report a bug you experienced while on a Daily call, try out these [troubleshooting tips](https://help.daily.co/en/articles/2303117-top-troubleshooting-tips) to see if that takes care of the bug.
-2. If you're still seeing the error, check to see if somebody else has [already filed the issue](https://github.com/daily-demos/daily-android-demo/issues) before creating a new one.
+Before creating a new bug report, please check to see if somebody else has [already reported the issue](https://github.com/daily-demos/daily-java-demo/issues).

-If you've done those two things and need to create an issue, we'll ask you to tell us:
+If you create an issue, we'll ask you to tell us:

 - What you expected to happen
 - What actually happened